OpenMS/pyopenms-docs/docs/source/user_guide/smoothing.rst

-We can now load our data into :term:`TOPPView` to observe the effect of the smoothing, which becomes apparent when we overlay the two files (drag onto each other) and then zoom into a given mass range using Ctrl-G and select :math:`4030` to :math:`4045`:
+We can now load our data into :term:`TOPPView` to observe the effect of the smoothing, which becomes apparent when we overlay the two files (drag onto each other) and then zoom into a given mass range using Ctrl-G and select `m/z` in the range :math:`4033` to :math:`4040`:

 .. image:: img/smoothing.png